Core

 print(term.list_available_modules('plugin')) # includes TextFile at end of list

-term.load_module('plugin', 'TextFile', 'reader', filenames = "../data/test.txt")
+term.load_module('plugin', 'TextFile', 'reader', filenames = "../test/test.txt")

 text_file_reader